IATI/D-Portal/dstore/README.md

 ./getapts
 npm install

 will get you nodejs and install the require modules.
+Any problems encountered at this stage are probably due to an old version of nodejs being installed via apt-get.
+If you have problems or are not on debian then try building the latest stable version of node rather than using apt-get, v0.10.24 is current and tested as of the now.

+Success?

-Then the following commands can be run.
+Then the following commands can now be run.

+NB: There seems to be some confusiuon over the use of node or nodejs due to package name clashes.
+So try nodejs if node is not found.

-nodejs serv.js
+node serv.js

-will run the server
+Runs the main server, possible options which can be set on the commandline or in the config.json file are.

+--port=1337
+--database=db/dstore.sqlite

-nodejs serv.js --cmd create
+node serv.js --cmd init

-will clear the database
+Clears the database and creates the default tables ready to be filled, alternatively you could just delete the dstore.sqlite file for a full reset.

-nodejs serv.js --cmd import --xmlfile "tmp/bd.xml"
+node serv.js --cmd import --xmlfile "tmp/bd.xml"

-will populate the database from the provided xml file
+Populate the database from just the provided xml file, good for simple tests.